 The ribbon continues to move along and solidifies slowly in the annealing chamber.

-As it comes out of the enclosed lehr, the ribbon is further cooled and hardened by forced air before inspection.
+As it comes out of the enclosed lehr, the ribbon is further cooled and hardened by forced air before the inspection.

 Step 4: Quality Inspection